UOA-Heart-Mechanics-Research/biv-me/src/bivme/preprocessing/dicom/README.md

 Don't worry about preprocessing your dicoms, separating by scan type, or excluding non-cines.
 The pipeline should find which ones are cines and which ones aren't by checking key terms within the series descriptions.
 Check src/bivme/preprocessing/dicom/extract_cines.py for the list of key terms.

 ### Preprocess DICOM files for fitting
-The main script for running the preprocessing pipeline mesh fitting can be found in src/bivme/preprocessing/dicom.
+The main script for running the preprocessing pipeline can be found in src/bivme/preprocessing/dicom.
 This runs the pipeline on all images stored within the main DICOM folder you provide it.
 The output is a set of GPFiles for each frame of each case, which can be used for fitting.

 ```
 usage: run_pipeline.py [-h] [-config CONFIG_FILE]